cuiyongbo/hello-world/my_wiki/languages/english_notes_2.rst

 | hemline [裙边，下摆]
 | Definition: the bottom edge of a dress or skirt; the length of a dress or skirt.
 | Usage: Shorter hemlines are back in this season.
+|
+| outfit
+| Definition: a set of clothes worn together, typically for a particular occasion or purpose.
+| Usage: a riding outfit.
+| Definition: a group of people undertaking a particular activity together, as a group of musicians, a military unit, or a business concern.
+| Usage: Tom was the brains of the outfit.

 .. figure:: images/sucking_finger.jpeg